Lost and Found has wrapped up for the year.

 Stuff that gets lost in Black Rock City makes its way to Playa Info.
 Here’s how to get your stuff back after the event:

-Send detailed descriptions of lost items to email@example.com.
+Submit your lost items using this form.
 Don’t be vague or general in your descriptions: provide complete make, model, and color information.
 Act quickly.
 Lost and Found closes when ticket sales begin in mid-January for the next event.